-The tree-level prediction error (in percentage of the prediction value) was found to be greater the error at plot level.
-Thus, compensation occurred at plot level when summing up trees predictions.
-We speculate that this compensation happens because the variations are centred by construction around zero and have both negative and positive values.
+The tree-level prediction error (in percentage of the prediction value) was found to be greater than those at plot level.
+Thus, the compensations occurred at plot level when summing up trees predictions.
+We speculate that these compensations happen because the variations are centred by construction around zero and have both negative and positive values.
 This explains also why the mean prediction values were always unaffected by accounting for random effects.
-Hence, neglecting random effects affected the prediction interval more than the predictions themselves.
+Hence, neglecting random effects affected more the prediction interval than the predictions themselves.